taigeeoff/Firebase-Deep-Research-/README.md

 *   **Learnings:**
     *   **Simple RAG Pipeline:**  Understanding the core components of RAG: Retrieval (searching the knowledge base) and Generation (using an LLM to create answers).
     *   **Semantic Search:**  Using vector search to find relevant documents based on meaning, not just keywords.
 The `VectorSearchUtil` is your search engine.
     *   **Prompt Engineering for Summarization:**  Crafting prompts to guide the LLM to generate concise and accurate summaries from retrieved documents.
-*   **Key Technologies:** Next.js, Firestore, Gemini API, Langchain, Vector Search, Prompt Engineering.
+*   **Key Technologies:** Next.js, Genkit retrievers, Gemini, Firestore Vector Search, Prompt Engineering.

 ### Challenge 4: Advanced RAG  📧